RosaMorelli is a longtime proud owner and wearer of Dr. Martens boots who shares pro tips.

 Why Wear Dr. Martens Boots?

-Not so Doc Martens.
-Your Doc Martens will still keep going long after you have shrugged off this mortal coil.
+Not so Dr. Martens.
+Your Docs will keep going long after you have shrugged off this mortal coil.
 These boots are strong.
-Short of setting them on fire (which some people have been known to do to try to break them in, although most prefer the method outlined below), or giving them away, you're going to have these boots for the rest of your life, and after you have gone, others will take up the torch and some fifteen year old kid will pick them up from a charity shop and he or she will also fail to wear them out.
-And when that kid has grown up, had a family, grown old and also gone to that great shoe shop in the sky, the next generation will inherit the boots, and the cycle will go on.
+Unless you set them on fire (which some people have done trying to break them in, although most prefer the method outlined below,) you're going to have these boots for the rest of your life, and after you have gone, others will take up the torch . . . some lucky kid will pick them up from a charity shop and thank their lucky stars.

 3. You'll Learn to Love Your Feet Again

-Unless you're twelve years old or younger, and therefore have (relatively speaking) brand-new feet, the chances are good that you've suffered with your feet like no one else has ever suffered before.
-Calluses, blisters, corns, ingrowing nails, squished toes, pain, discomfort, and general hell-on-earth (this last one is a common complaint that is unfathomably not listed on the chiropodists' association website).
-Nothing helps and frankly you're beginning to loathe your feet.
+Unless you're a kid with young and inexperienced feet, chances are your feet have suffered.
+Calluses, blisters, corns, bunions, ingrown nails, squished toes, pain, discomfort, and general hell-on-earth (this last one is a common complaint that is unfathomably not listed on the chiropodists' association website).
+Nothing helps and frankly, you're beginning to loathe your feet.

-Well, fear not, because your Doc Martens will (after, and I can't stress this too strongly, the breaking-in period) make your feet beautiful again.
+Well, fear not, because your Dr. Martens will (after, and I can't stress this too strongly, the breaking-in period) make your feet beautiful again.

 4. Your Feet Will Love You Back

 These boots are roomy.
-Getting a pair of Doc Martens is like moving into a detached house in the country with a couple of acres of orchard, after living in a one-bedroom flat next to the railway tracks.
+Getting a pair of Dr. Martens is like moving into a detached house in the country with a couple of acres of orchards after living in a one-bedroom flat next to the railway tracks.

-They aren't called Air Wear for nothing; the soles will cushion your poor beleaguered heels and snuggle the balls of your feet.
-Your toes will have space to breathe, but feel safe, secure, and held tight, like a mother hugging her new baby.
+They aren't called Air Wear for nothing; the new soles will cushion your poor beleaguered heels and snuggle the balls of your feet.
+Your toes will have space to breathe, but feel safe, secure, and held tight, like a baby in a mother's embrace.

-6. They're Tough, Simple and probably the most Well-Made Boots in the World
+7. They're Some of the Most Well-Made Boots in the World

-As mentioned previously, Doc Martens boots don't suffer fools gladly, if at all, and you will absorb this liberating attitude from them by a process of osmosis (after, of course, the tortuous breaking-in period).
-You will grow as a person, and by eschewing inferior footwear you will attain a peace of mind unknown by any outside Doc Marten aficionados and Buddhist monks.
+As mentioned previously, Dr. Martens boots don't suffer fools gladly, if at all.
+Fools have to suffer a little to earn the right to wear them.
+But don't worry—eventually, you will absorb their toughness by a process of osmosis (after, of course, the tortuous breaking-in period) and then, every time you look down at your boots, you'll be rewarded with the reminder of your persistence.
+You will grow as a person, and by eschewing inferior footwear, you will attain a peace of enjoyed only by Dr. Marten aficionados and Buddhist monks.